gcross/LogicGrowsOnTrees/TUTORIAL.md

     The argument to this function is equal to the value supplied by the user for the first command line argument.

-This program comes with an automatically generated help screen (via. `--help`), and it already includes options to specify the location of the checkpoint file (if it exists, then the run will be resumed from it), how often a checkpoint should be written, at what level to print logging messages, and whether various server statistics should be printed to the screen (possibly useful if your computation is not scaling well).
-Because we are using the `Threads` driver, there will also be a `-n` option to set the number of threads.

 If this interface seems complex, it may help to understand that part of the reason for its complexity is that the supervisor and worker will in general be in different processes, which means that configuration information needs to be